Sven

 bettershoesfoundation_post_consumer_life_solutions

 • Huge quantities of post-consumer shoe waste exist.
 This is a big problem that needs an equally big solution.
-The answer ultimately lies in reducing the ‘need’ for new shoes.
+The answer ultimately lies in drastically reducing the ‘need’ for non-circular and non-repairable new shoes.
 This could be done by raising awareness of the culture of consumerism like the Patagonia “Don’t buy this jacket” advert - honesty and transparency is attractive to consumers.
 The other option would be to encourage the use of pre-existing shoes, for example, by advising consumers on how to care for and mend worn shoes.

 Jump to the top